MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

 <a name="Overview"></a>
 ## Overview ##

 Machine Learning is one of the hottest areas of research and interest in the computer world today.
 With the amount of data being produced in the world today, being able to apply predictive and learning approaches to that data is critical.
-Everything from optical character recognition (OCR), predicting traffic patterns, to credit card fraud detection are all problems solvable with machine learning.
+Everything from optical character recognition (OCR), predicting traffic patterns, to credit-card fraud detection are all problems solvable with machine learning.

 Azure's Machine Learning offers many features to help you easily build the right approach to solving your problems.
 The Azure Machine Learning Studio (ML Studio) is a browser-based tool that graphically lets you build up complicated models.
 It comes with many common building blocks, but also lets you leverage your own custom R and Python scripts.
 Once you've built and trained your model in the ML Studio, with a couple of button clicks you can expose that model as a web service that is consumable by your programming language of choice.
 On it's own Azure Machine Learning can ingest input data up to 10 GB in size, but if you need more it can also read from Hive or Azure SQL Databases.
 Overall, Azure Machine Learning is a very easy to work with service that brings machine learning capabilities to everyone.